Monday, 6 April 2026

 We had decided to stop off at Ustupu due to the awful weather predicted for the next few days.
 Ustupu anchorage offered protection from the expected 35 plus knot winds coming from the NW North and NE, plus the swell, as we were behind the island.
 We knew we could buy the odd fresh veggie, freshly baked bread rolls and there were several local restaurants.
 Ustupu is made up of two islands joined together by a few bridges, plus there is a small airport and we would often hear a small aircraft preparing to land, as the anchorage was in the flight path.
 In fact, there are quite a few small airports on the various islands in Guna Yala.
 Some are old remnants from WWII, that were built by the U.S.A.

-We ended up spending a week anchored in Ustupu.
-The current weather patterns have been very unusual for this time of year, even the local Guna people are complaining as there has been plenty of rain.
+unusual for this time of year, even the local Guna people are complaining as there has been plenty of rain.
 This time of the year is usually their dry season.
 Some Guna people have been saying that it is cold – well we are not complaining as at least it hasn’t been hot and humid.

 What has been fascinating to watch are the men going out in their ulus (dug-out canoes) to their fields, regardless of the weather conditions.
 Many people do not have outboard engines, so they row out across the bay to some of the outlying islands.
 We watched three men rowing out across the bay that we had motored across, in swells I would not have felt comfortable in, sitting in Passages, let alone in a little dugout canoe.